 Japanese are always well-known for their swords and samurai.
 The chisel needs a good blade.
 The Japanese dovetail chisels attract a significant portion of woodworkers.
 Though older Japanese chisels are primarily long, they started making conventional chisels with their style with time.

-In this passage, we will talk about two major types of Japanese-style chisels.
+In this passage, I will talk about two major types of Japanese-style chisels.
 One is the socket, and the other one is the tang.

 The socket chisels have a unique blade connection with the handle and that makes the difference.
 The conical extension of the blade goes in the handle.
 This might be the oldest way to give a chisel a grip.
 After it enters the handle, the hammer makes it strong with some smacking.